api-platform/docs/core/nelmio-api-doc.md

 NelmioApiDoc provides an alternative to [the native Swagger/Open API support](swagger.md) provided by API Platform.

-As NelmioApiDocBundle 3+ has builtin support for API Platform, this documentation is only relevant for people using NelmioApiDocBundle between version 2.9 and 3.0.
+As NelmioApiDocBundle 3+ has built-in support for API Platform, this documentation is only relevant for people using NelmioApiDocBundle between version 2.9 and 3.0.

-For new projects, prefer using the builtin Swagger support and/or NelmioApiDoc 3.
+For new projects, prefer using the built-in Swagger support and/or NelmioApiDoc 3.

 ![Screenshot of API Platform integrated with NelmioApiDocBundle](images/NelmioApiDocBundle.png)